Yadukrishnan

 "com.github.cb372" %% "cats-retry" % "3.1.0"

-Now, we can add the following import statement to bring all the necessary methods in scope:
+Now, we can add the following import statement to bring all the necessary methods into scope:

 import retry._